 International Institute for Democracy and Electoral Assistance (International IDEA)

 The International Institute for Democracy and Electoral Assistance (IDEA) is an intergovernmental organization that supports sustainable democracy worldwide.
 With 27 member states, International IDEA’s mission is to support sustainable democratic change by providing comparative knowledge, assisting in democratic reform, and influencing policies and politics.
-International IDEA works in the fields of elections, constitution-building, political parties, gender in democracy and women’s political empowerment, democracy self-assessments, and democracy and development.
+International IDEA works in the fields of elections, constitution building, political parties, gender in democracy and women’s political empowerment, democracy self-assessments, and democracy and development.
+Currently Constitutional Transitions works with both International IDEA’s Global Constitution Building Programme in the Hague and its West Asia and North Africa Office in Cairo.

 Pierre Elliot Trudeau Foundation